chen0046/chen0046.github.io/index.md

 Year: <br>
 From the annual perspective, we can observe that the frequency of violations of Weapon Laws has shown an upward trend over the years.
 In contrast, Assault cases have been  decreasing over the years, significantly dropped by 20% from the year 2017 to 2018.
 The number of Robbery cases fluctuated, rising in some years and falling in others, but in 2024 the cases dropped by nearly 50%.
-This is the same as the crime control board provided by the official website of the former San Francisco Police Bureau[\[3\]](https://www.sanfranciscopolice.org/stay-safe/crime-data/crime-dashboard).<br>
+This finding is the same as the crime control board provided by the official website of the former San Francisco Police Bureau[\[3\]](https://www.sanfranciscopolice.org/stay-safe/crime-data/crime-dashboard).<br>

 Overall, there is no clear correlation between these three types of crimes.
 However, we can suspect that some assault cases may be turning into weapon law cases, as assault cases are decreasing while weapon law cases are increasing.